maierbn/opendihu/doc/sphinx/settings/cellml_adapter.rst

     "setSpecificStatesRepeatAfterFirstCall":  0.01,                                   # [ms] simulation time span for which the setSpecificStates callback will be called after a call was triggered
     "setSpecificStatesCallEnableBegin":       get_specific_states_call_enable_begin,  # [ms] first time when to call setSpecificStates
     "additionalArgument":                     fiber_no,                               # any additional value that will be given to the callback functions

+    "mappings": {                                                                     # mappings between parameters and intermediates/constants and between outputConnectorSlots and states, intermediates or parameters
+      ("parameter", 0):           ("constant", "membrane/i_Stim"),                    # parameter 0 is mapped to constant with name "membrane/i_Stim"
+      ("outputConnectorSlot", 0): ("state", "membrane/V"),                            # as output connector slot 0 expose state with name "membrane/V"
+    },

-    "intermediatesForTransfer":               [],                                     # which intermediate values to use in further computation
+    #"intermediatesForTransfer":              [],                                    # alternative way of specifying "mappings": which intermediate values to use in further computation
-    "statesForTransfer":                      [0],                                    # which state values to use in further computation, Shorten / Hodgkin Huxley: state 0 = Vm
+    #"statesForTransfer":                     [0],                                   # alternative way of specifying "mappings": which state values to use in further computation, Shorten / Hodgkin Huxley: state 0 = Vm

-    "parametersUsedAsIntermediate":           [32],                                   # list of intermediate value indices, that will be set by parameters.
+    #"parametersUsedAsIntermediate":          [32],                                  # alternative way of specifying "mappings": list of intermediate value indices, that will be set by parameters.
 Explicitely defined parameters that will be copied to intermediates, this vector contains the indices of the algebraic array.
 This is ignored if the input is generated from OpenCMISS generated c code.
-    "parametersUsedAsConstant":               [65],                                   # list of constant value indices, that will be set by parameters.
+    #"parametersUsedAsConstant":              [65],                                  # alternative way of specifying "mappings": list of constant value indices, that will be set by parameters.
 This is ignored if the input is generated from OpenCMISS generated c code.
     "parametersInitialValues":                [0.0, 1.0],                            # initial values for the parameters, e.g. I_Stim, l_hs
     "meshName":                               "MeshFiber_{}".format(fiber_no),
     "stimulationLogFilename":                 "out/stimulation.log",
   },

-In the following all parameters are explained.
+In the following all parameters will be explained.

 modelFilename
 ---------------

-This is the CellML model file.
-It can either be the XML file or a C code file.
-If it is an XML file, *opendihu* will use *OpenCOR* to convert it a c code file first.
+This is the filename of the CellML model file.
+It can either be the XML file or a C/C++ code file.
+If it is an XML file, *opendihu* will use *OpenCOR* to convert it to a C source code file first.
-Afterwards, optimized C code is generated and stored in another file in the 'src' directory.
-The code is compiled to a shared library (extension ’\*.so’) that gets loaded at runtime.
+Afterwards, *opendihu* will generate optimized C code (using the options given by the *optimization parameters*) and will store it as another file in the `src` subdirectory.
+The code will be compiled to a shared library (extension ’\*.so’) that will get loaded at runtime of the simulation.
+The shared library will be stored in the `lib` subdirectory.

 libraryFilename
 ---------------

-Optional, if given it should be a shared object library (*.so) that contains the model.
+Optional, if given, it should be the filename of a shared object library (*.so) that will be used to compute the model.
 This will be used instead of the model given in *modelFilename*.
+Usually this is only used to reuse library created by opendihu earlier.

 statesInitialValues
 ---------------------